qmk/qmk_firmware/docs/cli_development.md

 ## Reading Configuration Values

 You can interact with `cli.config` in all the ways you'd normally expect.
-For example the `qmk compile` comand gets the keyboard name from `cli.config.compile.keyboard`.
+For example the `qmk compile` command gets the keyboard name from `cli.config.compile.keyboard`.
 It does not need to know whether that value came from the command line, an environment variable, or the configuration file.

 Iteration is also supported: